Skrylar/ImpromptuModular/README.md

 * **Gate LED and CV display**: Status of the gate and CV of the currently selected step.

 * **Steps**: Sets the number of steps of the currently selected sequence (sequence length).
 Each channel can have different lengths.
+This value is included as part of a copy-paste operation.

 * **Reset input/button**: repositions all channels to their first step.
 A rising edge triggered at 1.0V will be detected as a reset.